 - Go to Storage and check under File System.

 When does a Mac need to be defragged?

-In general, the built-in algorithms in macOS handle arranging files fairly well and your Mac will only need additional defragmentation if it’s really old.
+In such situations, macOS may not have enough capacity to automatically defrag your files.
+Based on our research, though, the built-in algorithms in macOS handle arranging files fairly well, and your Mac will only need additional defragmentation if it’s really old.

-macOS doesn’t come with a utility for defragmentation and there’s no Terminal command for doing this either.
-But, if your Mac is really old and running slow, you can still defrag your hard drive by installing third-party software.
+Besides, macOS doesn’t come with a program for defragmentation, and you can’t use Terminal on Mac to do it either.
+But if your Mac is really old and running slow, you can still defrag your hard drive by installing third-party software.
 Choose the one you like the most and follow the instructions provided by the developer.